periode/thesis/table_of_contents.md

 each of these sections will highlight both the *paradigms* as well as the *syntactic* features of the main categories of programming languages. the point will be to highlight what they share, and how they differ, and that what they share is a very core concept. how that concept is implemented however differs, which is inherently an aesthetic decision (as we will see with Ruby or Go for instance). this categorical approach will also necessarily include a historical dimension, as well as a discussion of which programming communities gravitate around which languages

+- notes
+- - which aesthetic standards are set by the machine vs. which aesthetic standards are set by human social context?

 #### 3.2.1 - functional programming

 #### 3.2.2 - declarative programming